Music Coordinator:

 Children's Ministry Coordinators:

-Anna E., and Skye G-B are our Abbeykids (Children's Ministry) Interns - and they are supported by screened volunteers from the community.
+Anna E is one of our Abbeykids (Children's Ministry) Interns - and they are supported by screened volunteers from the community.
 They are responsible for teaching and accompanying the youngest members of our community.
 These folks bring bring a breadth of leadership experience - and they share their passion for teaching our ancient stories of faith in creative ways, and accompanying children through the liturgy each week - and having a LOT of fun.

 The Clergy:

 The Rev. Matthew W. Humphrey, EC (he/him) - Priest.
 Matt is a writer and educator who lives, works, and plays on Songhees territory, in the Bowker Creek watershed, (Victoria, BC).
 He currently serves as Prior of Emmaus Community and is an ordained priest with The Anglican Church of Canada.
-Matt has taught University courses, worked for A Rocha Canada, a faith-based environmental organization, and is currently a partner of the Local General Store.
-He shepherds three young children, a brown Labrador, a cat named Wendell, a fondness for wild landscapes and a fascination with Gods grace as the bedrock of our existence.
+Matt has taught University courses at Regent College and elsewhere, worked for A Rocha Canada, a faith-based environmental organization, and is currently a partner of the Local General Store.
+He shepherds three young children and a cat named Wendell, a fondness for wild landscapes and a fascination with God's grace as the bedrock of our existence.

-The Rev. Meagan Crosby-Shearer, EC (she/her) - Priest - currently on sabbatical.
+The Rev. Meagan Crosby (she/her) - Priest.
 Meagan has a rich and varied life experience.
 Born in Victoria, she has a passion for creative liturgy and prayer, social justice and engaging ways of telling our faith story.
 She has been involved in musical theatre, gospel choirs and loves reading and the beauty of the West Coast!
 She served in the Philippines for a year as an ‘ecumenical-intern-in-mutual-mission’ with The United Church of Canada.
 She is trained as a Registered Nurse and is a priest in The Anglican Church of Canada and is a co-owner of the Local General Store.
-She a mother to Amaya and Zion.
+She a mother to two amazing teenagers

-Rob Crosby-Shearer, EC (he/him) - Non-Stipendiary Honorary Clergy.
+The Rev. Rob Shearer, EC (he/him) - Non-Stipendiary Honorary Clergy.
 Rob has worked in vocational Christian ministry and social justice activism for the last 25+ years.
 He's has been a founding part of The Emmaus Community the New Monastic community that AbbeyChurch is a part of.
 Before that, Rob lived for 5 years in Zacchaeus House, a Catholic Worker community house of hospitality.
 He served as music director at the campus-based Wine Before Breakfast, directed the the Nidus Festival with The Canadian Council of Churches in 2006, worked in campus and congregational ministry, was involved for over a decade at Parkdale Neighbourhood Church (a Baptist ‘street church’ in Toronto now called “The Dale”).
 Rob works full-time as the Regional Minister for Church Planting with the Pacific Mountain Region of the United Church of Canada, where he helps steward 14 new church plants/starts (and more coming soon) - of which we are one.
 He also has an interest in housing co-ops, land trusts, and decolonizing church properties for spirituality, arts and justice.
 He has co-owned an organic bakery, made all kinds of music, loves hiking, urban walking, nordic noir mystery books and shows, brewing beer, anarchist organizing, cooking and coffee!
-He is a daddy to Amaya and Zion and spouse to Meagan.
+He is a daddy to twin teenagers.

 Emeritus Artist-in-Residence: